Build Your Wedding Planning Checklist With AI

 • Wedding date and today’s date

-• Guest count range (lock a range by month -6, not a specific number)
+• Guest-count range (lock a range by month -6, not an exact number)

-• Approximate budget — total, plus the rough split you’re aiming for (food/venue/photo/decor/attire)
+• Approximate budget — total, plus the rough split you are aiming for (food / venue / photo / decor / attire)

-• DIY appetite — high (we’re making everything), medium (some decor and signage), low (hand it to a planner)
+• DIY appetite — high (we make everything), medium (some decor and signage), low (hand it to a planner)

 • City type — major metro (book early), mid-size, rural (different vendor pool)

-• Family/cultural traditions that have non-negotiable timelines (religious ceremony, rehearsal dinner, tea ceremony)
+• Cultural or religious traditions with non-negotiable timelines (ceremony, rehearsal dinner, tea ceremony)

-• 2-3 things your partner says are non-negotiable, even if they sound minor
+• Two or three things your partner says are non-negotiable, even if they sound minor

-• The aspect of wedding planning that gives you the most anxiety (the dress, the seating chart, the speeches, the budget)
+• The part of planning that gives you the most anxiety (the dress, the seating chart, the speeches, the budget)

 Copy-ready prompt